Sujan0rijal/E-Commerece/README.md

 The primary goal of E-commerce is to reach maximum customers at the right time to increase sales and profitability of the business.

 # Features of E-commerce
--Large Customer Reach.
+- Large Customer Reach.
--Univeral Standard.
+- Univeral Standard.
--Rich in content and information.
+- Rich in content and information.
--Easy to use the checkout.
+- Easy to use the checkout.
--Interactive platform.
+- Interactive platform.

 # Group Name                  {Role}
 - Rijan Dotel               [Scrum Master/Designer]